 • Libo Zhou, Institute of Atmospheric Physics, Chinese Academy of Sciences

-• Hans-Christian Hansson, Stockholm University
+• Radovan Krejci, Stockholm University

 • Christina A. Pedersen, Norwegian Polar Institute